 - BOYS must have a traditional haircut, off their face, ears and collar, and combed at all times.
 No facial hair.
-No jewelry. - GIRLS may not wear any type of make-up, nail polish, acrylic nails, or non-religious jewelry.
+No earrings for boys.
+Religious medallion jewelry is allowed. - GIRLS may not wear any type of make-up, nail polish, acrylic nails, or non-religious jewelry.
 Only one stud earring in each ear is allowed; no dangling earrings, hoops or drop earrings.